 The Francisco J. Ayala School of Biological Sciences is a premier center of biological education and research.
-Multidisciplinary research and academic opportunities exist in the areas of health-related issues such as cancer and infectious diseases, developmental biology and genetics, environmental and evolutionary studies, mechanisms of gene expression, neurodegeneration including learning and memory disorders, structural biology, stem cell therapies and science education.
+Multidisciplinary research and academic opportunities exist in the areas of health-related issues such as cancer and infectious diseases, developmental biology and genetics, environmental and evolutionary studies, mechanisms of gene expression, neurodegeneration, learning and memory disorders, structural biology, stem cell therapies, and science education.

-With 3,425 undergraduates and 270 graduate students, biological sciences is one of the largest schools at UC Irvine.
-Bio Sci students comprise 12.4 percent of the campus population.
-The school has four departments: developmental & cell biology, ecology & evolutionary biology, molecular biology & biochemistry, and neurobiology & behavior.
+With 3,142 undergraduates and 277 graduate students, the Ayala School is one of the largest academic units at UC Irvine.
+The school has four departments: Developmental & Cell Biology, Ecology & Evolutionary Biology, Molecular Biology & Biochemistry, and Neurobiology & Behavior.

-The school offers bachelor’s degrees in biological sciences, biochemistry & molecular biology, biology education, developmental & cell biology, ecology & evolutionary biology, genetics, human biology, microbiology & immunology, and neurobiology, as well as master’s degrees in biotechnology, biotechnology management and biological sciences and educational media design.
-The school also offers doctorates in ecology & evolutionary biology, cellular molecular biosciences, mathematical, computational & systems biology, neurobiology & behavior and interdepartmental neurosciences.
+The Ayala School offers bachelor’s degrees in biological sciences, biochemistry & molecular biology, biology education, developmental & cell biology, ecology & evolutionary biology, exercise sciences, genetics, human biology, microbiology & immunology, and neurobiology, as well as master’s degrees in biotechnology, biotechnology management, and biological sciences & educational media design.
+It also offers doctorates in ecology & evolutionary biology, cellular molecular biosciences, mathematical, computational & systems biology, neurobiology & behavior, and interdepartmental neurosciences.

 Dean Frank LaFerla

-Frank M. LaFerla is the Hana and Francisco J. Ayala Dean of the UC Irvine Francisco J. Ayala School of Biological Sciences.
-Dean LaFerla, Chancellor’s Professor and former chair of the Department of Neurobiology & Behavior from 2011-2013, joined UC Irvine in 1995 as an assistant professor in the then-named Department of Psychobiology.
-Since that time he has served in numerous leadership roles, including as associate director and now director of UCI MIND (Institute for Memory Impairments and Neurological Disorders), a research center internationally acclaimed for its work on disorders of the brain, particularly those that are age-related.
+Frank M. LaFerla is the Hana and Francisco J. Ayala Dean of the Ayala School of Biological Sciences.
+He is a Chancellor’s Professor and the former chair of the Department of Neurobiology & Behavior.
+In his 20 years at UCI, he has served in numerous leadership roles, including as associate director and now director of UCI MIND (Institute for Memory Impairments and Neurological Disorders), a research center internationally acclaimed for its work on disorders of the brain.

-Professor LaFerla was also founding director of the Interdepartmental Neuroscience Program, which united several neuroscience-related departments and faculty under one major programmatic initiative and has since facilitated the recruitment to UC Irvine of numerous outstanding graduate students.
+Professor LaFerla was the founding director of the Interdepartmental Neuroscience Program, which united several neuroscience-related departments and faculty under one major programmatic initiative and has since facilitated the recruitment of numerous outstanding graduate students to UC Irvine.

 Professor LaFerla received his Ph.D. from the University of Minnesota and his B.A. from St. Joseph’s University in Philadelphia, and has research interests in the molecular biology of Alzheimer’s disease and neurodegenerative disorders, transgenic and genetically-modified animal models, presenilins and calcium signaling, and learning and memory.

-He has received several honors for his research accomplishments, including the Promising Work Award from the Metropolitan Life Foundation for Medical Research, the Ruth Salta Investigator Achievement Award from the American Health Assistance Foundation, the Zenith Fellows Award from the Alzheimer Association, the UCI Innovators Award, and the Senate Distinguished Mid-Career Faculty Research Award.
+His research honors include the Promising Work Award from the Metropolitan Life Foundation for Medical Research, the Ruth Salta Investigator Achievement Award from the American Health Assistance Foundation, the Zenith Fellows Award from the Alzheimer Association, the UCI Innovators Award, and the Senate Distinguished Mid-Career Faculty Research Award.

 Professor LaFerla is a fellow of the American Association for the Advancement of Science and an elected member of the American Neurological Association, the American Society for Cell Biology, the International Society for Stem Cell Research, and the Society for Neuroscience.
 He is a frequent guest speaker at local, national and international venues, and is a current member of the board of directors of the Orange County Alzheimer’s Association.